How Should A Bike Helmet Fit [Better Guideline]

 Q 4: How can you know if the bike helmet is the correct size?

 Do a few tests to determine if a helmet is appropriate for you.
-Ensure that the helmet rests perfectly on your head and has no pressure areas.
+Ensure the helmet rests perfectly on your head and has no pressure areas.
 It shouldn’t shift when you shake your head.

 Conclusion